 If the student did not receive all of the funds that were earned prior to withdrawing, a post-withdrawal disbursement may be due.
 If the post-withdrawal disbursement includes loan funds, the student must give permission before the funds can be disbursed.
 LCU may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
 Permission is required to use the post-withdrawal grant disbursement for all other school charges.
 Students will be notified of post-withdrawal disbursement eligibility within 30 days of the date of withdrawal determination.
 The school must return the Title IV funds within 45 days of the date the school determines the student withdrew.

-Before processing a Return to Title IV Funds, the College must verify the student began attendance in all classes used to determine financial aid eligibility.
-The College will contact all instructors to verify class attendance.
-If a faculty member indicates that a student never attended, the College will first adjust the disbursed aid if there is a resulting change in eligibility and then caLCUlate the Return of Title IV Funds.
+Before processing a Return to Title IV Funds, the University must verify the student began attendance in all classes used to determine financial aid eligibility.
+The University will contact all instructors to verify class attendance.
+If a faculty member indicates that a student never attended, the University will first adjust the disbursed aid if there is a resulting change in eligibility and then calculate the Return of Title IV Funds.
 As a result, the student may end up owing the institution for the amount of unearned aid.
 If the student never attended any classes, all aid will be cancelled and the student billed for all outstanding charges.

 Determining Earned Aid

 Though your aid is posted to your account at the start of each semester, you earn the funds as you complete the semester.
 Title IV financial aid is earned by the calendar day, not class day.
 This includes weekends, holidays, and breaks of less than five consecutive days.
 The University is required to determine the amount of Title IV aid the withdrawing student has earned and then either disburse any additional funds the student may be entitled to up to the amount earned, or return funds in excess of the amount earned which the student has already received.